Valuart

-Valuart is a Swiss art–technology company and gallery based in Lugano Paradiso, Switzerland.
+Valuart is a Swiss art–technology company (and gallery owner) based in Lugano Paradiso, Switzerland.
 The firm gained international attention in 2021 for producing and auctioning an NFT inspired by Banksy’s artwork Spike, and in 2022 for co‑producing MetaVanity, a metaverse museum project presented by Vanity Fair Italia during the Venice Biennale.
 In 2023 the company introduced NoMa, an itinerant immersive room launched during Milan Design Week, and collaborated with Switzerland for UNHCR on the Eternal Nexus activation at Art Basel, where the NoMa van was used as an immersive space.

 History

 Valuart was active by mid‑2021, when it announced its first NFT auction centered on a CGI re‑imagining of Banksy’s Spike.
 Media coverage identified Italian tenor Vittorio Grigolo as a co‑founder of the platform, with the company positioning itself at the intersection of art and non-fungible tokens (NFTs).

 The Spike NFT sold for 65 ETH (over US$150,000 at the time).